rfcx/guardian-software/README.md

 7. If you want to go back to USB debugging, you need to `adb shell` and then enter `setprop persist.adb.tcp.port ""`.

-### Step 9: How to connect i2c and add symbolic links
+### Step 9: How to connect i2c and load i2c module

 1. First, place Orange Pi same position as in the image.